madith31/ITBAN-2-WORKBOOK-STREAMLIT/README.md

 This task demonstrates how to load and display tabular data from a CSV file using Streamlit.
 It uses st.file_uploader to upload a file, pandas to read the data, and widgets like st.checkbox and st.selectbox to allow users to view raw data and filter it based on a specific column.
 This provides interactive data exploration capabilities.

+III.
+Slidebar and Layout

+This task focuses on organizing Streamlit app content using layout tools such as st.sidebar, st.columns, st.expander, and st.tabs.
+These components help create a more structured and user-friendly interface, allowing users to filter data and navigate between different views efficiently.